No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Prison Law

-Ffyon is developing her practice in prison law, with particular interest in judicial review.
-She has enjoyed witnessing the success of an individual’s rehabilitation leading to release.
 Ffyon started her practice at the Bar as a criminal advocate.
-She therefore has a strong foundation in criminal law, with an understanding of sentencing principles and guidelines, and statutory provisions including the requirements for parole eligibility.
+She therefore has a strong foundation in criminal law, with an understanding of sentencing principles and guidelines and the accompanying statutory provisions that underpin the requirements for parole eligibility.
 She has experience engaging with the professionals whose assessments are integral to parole decisions.
-This makes her well-suited for conducting parole hearings.

-Ffyon’s background includes working with vulnerable clients, including those living with mental health issues and complex personal histories, which will allow her to approach parole cases with empathy and understanding.
+Ffyon’s background includes working with vulnerable clients, including those with mental health conditions and complex personal histories.
+This allows her to approach parole cases with empathy and understanding.

 Education